Style guide: Check up on WashU editorial standards

 The style manual helps us independently develop communications that collectively build the university's reputation.

-The Washington University in St. Louis style manual is used by University Marketing and Communications and the Office of Public Affairs for writing standards.
+The Washington University in St. Louis style manual is used by University Marketing and Communications and the Office of Medical Public Affairs for writing standards.
 The manual helps us establish consistency throughout communications with the university’s audiences.

-When writing and editing text for your website, you should be guided by the hierarchy:
+When writing and editing text for your website, follow this hierarchy:

 - Washington University style